 Multiple risk factors

 For adults >75, clinician-patient discussion is needed if statin were to be started or continued.

 Diabetes Mellitus in Adults

-In adults age 20-39 with diabetes mellitus and the following condition, it may be reasonable to initiate moderate statin therapy:
+In adults age 20-39 with diabetes mellitus + the following condition, it may be reasonable to start moderate statin therapy:

 ≥10 years of diabetes type 2